 Played even further in World of Warcraft, where Arthas continues to use numerous powers he never bothers to employ when fighting for his life.
 Other characters wield powers that grant immense, game-breaking bonuses to fighters around them (as seen in the Battle for Undercity, when faction leaders grant bonuses that render the players in the battle functionally immortal), but won't use the same auras and powers if being swarmed by enemy combatants in their own throne rooms.

-Earlier on, at the end of Warcraft 2, the mage Khadgar destroys the Dark Portal in a cutscene with a single Blizzard spell.
-In gameplay it takes quite a few of these to bring the Portal down.
+Earlier on, at the end of Warcraft 2, the mage Khadgar destroys the Dark Portal with a single devastating spell that no regular mage is capable of in-game.

 In Total Annihilation's opening cutscene, all the units' weapons are greatly powered-up, to the point where the AK, the most puny and useless unit in the game, is one-shotting enemies with its lasers.
 The speed of building things is also shown to be much faster, and a Commander builds a heavy laser tower, something it's not capable of doing in-game.